-Special mention goes to the contestant who cooked West African (or Jamaican, can't remember) style.
+Special mention goes to the contestant who cooked West African style.
 He bragged about his food being Critic Proof quite openly.
 So when he got some very legitimate criticism from the judges, he flipped out.
 He didn't take the judges' criticism to heart and he got chopped on round two.
-On the walk of shame, he refused to go down the stairs, went to change into civilian clothes, before storming him out.
+On the walk of shame, he refused to go down the stairs and went to change into civilian clothes before storming out.
 This lead Ted to declare him an Unperson, which shows how much his behavior were not tolerated by anyone on Chopped.

 One chef openly admitted that the prize money wasn't even the reason he wanted to win; he wanted the bragging rights, especially against his ex-girlfriend, who also happened to have competed on the show previously.
 He also stated that he was supposed to be getting married, but rather than use the money from the competition to buy a wedding ring, he decides he wants to go to Las Vegas.
 He won.